danielantelo/AddressableBundle/README.md

 This is a Symfony2 bundle which facilitates making entities addressable and geo location aware.

-It includes a google map form type to search and set addresses (including lat/lng).
+It includes a google map form type to search and set addresses (including lat/lng), and a service helper to ease calculating distances, sorting and filtering within a radius, objects with latitude and longitude.

 Installation
 ------------

-Add the following to ``:
+Add the following to composer.json:

 ```yaml
 #composer.json